Adam Bodnar: Life and career

 In 2015, he was appointed as the Polish Ombudsman after receiving endorsement of the Civic Platform, Democratic Left Alliance and Polish People's Party.
 During his tenure he brought a number of local governments to court for their introduction of the controversial LGBT-free zones, which met with criticism from the ruling conservative Law and Justice party.
 In 2018, he was awarded the Thorolf Rafto Memorial Prize for the promotion of the fundamental human rights of intellectual and political freedom.

+In 2017-2019 the Civil Rights Ombudsman Adam Bodnar supported the 'Let's Kick Racism Out Of Stadiums' tournament, organized by "Never Again" Association at the Pol'and'Rock Festival (also known as Polish Woodstock), the biggest open-air free music festival in Europe.
+Bodnar officially inaugurated the tournaments, personally refereed during the games and took part in the matches.
+He participated in a meeting organised by "Never Again" Association during the festival and spoke about the cases of homophobic violence in Poland.

 In 2019, he was awarded the Rule of Law Award conferred by the World Justice Project for his "outstanding efforts in strengthening the rule of law in difficult circumstances".
 He dedicated the award to Karol Modzelewski.
 The same year he received the Human Dignity Award from the Roland Berger Foundation; however, he declined the award motivating his decision by the Nazi past of the award founder's father.
 In September 2020, he was awarded the French Order of Legion of Honour for guarding the civic rights and values in Poland.
 Bodnar has appeared in leading universities' events including at Yale.

 Bodnar's five-year term of office expired in September 2020.
 The two chambers of the Polish parliament (the Sejm and the Senate) could not agree on a successor.
 On 15 April 2021, the Constitutional Tribunal issued a ruling that he should stay in office for at most three further months.

+In the 2023 parliamentary elections he ran as a Civic Coalition candidate (as part of Senate Pact 2023) for the Senate from the constituency no. 44.
+He received 628,442 votes and was elected senator.
+In the same year he was appointed as the minister of justice in the Donald Tusk's cabinet.